ajay-gandhi/textbelt/README.md

 ## Installation

-You must have `sendmail` installed.
+You must have `sendmail` (not the Node module, the native binary) installed.
 Then just `npm install` this package:

 ```bash
 $ npm install textbelt